boole-shop/boole.shop/_pages/home.md

 ---
 title: Home
 ---
-Welcome to the home page
+Welcome to Boole Shop .
+We Build Digital Products.